TwicPics/components/src/_documentation/webComponents.md

 ## Usage

 TwicPics Web Components comes as `Custom Html Elements`.
-Just use them in place of `img` or `video` tags according to the custom alias you have specified.
+Just use them in place of `img`, `picture` or `video` tags according to the custom alias you have specified.

 ```html
 <twic-img src="path/to/your/image"/>